UltraSR: Spatial Encoding is a Missing Key for Implicit Image Function-based Arbitrary-Scale Super-Resolution: Introduction

 \section{Introduction}

 Image data has long been stored and computed with discrete 2D arrays, which is a compromised solution between flexibility and complexity, to some extent.
-The popular convolutional layers have also strengthened such discretization in which convolutional kernel parameters are scattered on fixed spatial locations.
+The popularity of convolutional layers also strengthened discretization in which convolutional kernel parameters are scattered on fixed spatial locations.
 Despite some efforts to break such constraints (\eg RoI alignment~\cite{faster_rcnn}, deformable convolution~\cite{deformconv}, etc.), a majority of research works in computer vision accepted and adapted such discretization without question.
-Yet, the great potential of utilizing the continuity of spatial domain must not be underestimated.
-The new state-of-the-art (SOTA) work LIIF~\cite{liif} on arbitrary-scale super-resolution (SR) suggests that high-resolution images can be learned as a continuous function of low-resolution (LR) features and pixel coordinates, and a simple multilayer perceptron (MLP) can be an adequate implementation of such functions and achieve decent performance.
-Despite the initial success of LIIF, we find plenty of issues in the high-frequency domain of the high-resolution (HR) images generated by LIIF, especially structural distortions and noticeable artifacts.
-This observation motivates us to examine the current ideas and methodology for arbitrary-scale SR approaches more carefully.
+Nevertheless, we must not underestimate the potential of utilizing the continuity of spatial domain in deep learning.
+The new state-of-the-art (SOTA) work LIIF~\cite{liif} on arbitrary-scale super-resolution (SR) suggests that we are capable of learning a continuous function representing high-resolution (HR) images using a multilayer perceptron (MLP) network with low-resolution (LR) features and pixel coordinates as its inputs.
+The highlight is that a simple MLP is good enough to generate high-quality SR images across all scales and beat prior SR networks trained on fixed scales.

+Despite the initial success of LIIF, we find plenty of structural distortions and other noticeable artifacts in SR images generated by LIIF.
+This observation motivates us to carefully examine the current ideas and methodology for arbitrary-scale SR approaches, which serves as our primary goal of this work.

-As suggested by recent neural rendering works~\cite{nerf, derf, nerf++, nex}, using spatial encoding is critical for recovering high-frequency details in 3D scenes.
-It is natural to ask the following questions: Does spatial encoding also matter when we render 2D images in the arbitrary-scale SR task?
-What factors are critical to making implicit functions accurate, and what network adjustment shall we make to reflect these critical factors?
-To what levels can these implicit functions recover high-frequency patterns such as sharp edges and fine texture?
-To answer these questions, in this paper, we will introduce a new arbitrary-scale super-resolution method, namely \mname{}, in which the implicit image functions are learned by a more carefully-designed network to address the aforementioned issues.
-With the help of our periodic spatial encoding and deep coordinate fusion, we are able to provide a very stable performance boost in arbitrary-scale SR, and our UltraSR surpasses the previous SOTA method LIIF on all resolution scales.
+Recent neural rendering works~\cite{nerf, derf, nerf++, nex} suggest that spatial encoding is critical for recovering high-frequency details in 3D scenes.
+Extending the idea into 2D tasks is natural, and a properly designed method should generate images carrying delicate details without losing spatial continuity.
+In this paper, we will introduce a new arbitrary-scale SR method, namely \mname{}, which is a carefully designed network that learns the implicit image functions with all the merits mentioned above.
+With the help of our periodic spatial encoding and deep coordinate fusion, \mname{} can stably boost the performance in SR and surpasses the prior SOTA method LIIF on all resolution scales.